Excessive speed is one of the biggest killers on our roads. On average, 130 people die every year in New Zealand in speed-related crashes.

 Some examples of speed signs are shown below.

 A temporary speed limit of 30km/h applies.
-Temporary speed-limit signs are usually put up when there is work being done on or near the road
+Temporary speed-limit signs are usually put up when there is work being done on or ear the road.

-The signs below mean that the maximum speed that you can travel at is 100km/h.
+The signs below mean that the maximum speed that a light vehicle can travel at is 100km/h.
 However, the maximum speed heavy vehicles can travel at is 90km/h (except for school buses, which are limited to 80km/h).

 * Gross vehicle mass (GVM) is the greater of:

 Speed-limit changes take effect at the sign post.

 Before reaching the speed-limit sign, make sure you:

 Some schools display signs that are turned on before and after school and other times such as lunch time.
 Examples are shown below.

 This sign will be displayed at the start of the school zone.
 If the 40 is visible and the yellow lights are flashing, the maximum soeed is 40km/h until the zone ends.